mdrkb/mdrkb/README.md

 ## **Summary**

-𝟑+ 𝐲𝐞𝐚𝐫𝐬 𝐞𝐱𝐩𝐞𝐫𝐢𝐞𝐧𝐜𝐞𝐝 𝐒𝐨𝐟𝐭𝐰𝐚𝐫𝐞 𝐄𝐧𝐠𝐢𝐧𝐞𝐞𝐫 specialized in 𝐛𝐚𝐜𝐤𝐞𝐧𝐝 𝐝𝐞𝐯𝐞𝐥𝐨𝐩𝐦𝐞𝐧𝐭 using 𝐏𝐲𝐭𝐡𝐨𝐧, 𝐚𝐧𝐝 𝐀𝐦𝐚𝐳𝐨𝐧 𝐖𝐞𝐛 𝐒𝐞𝐫𝐯𝐢𝐜𝐞𝐬.
-Final year master's student in 𝐃𝐚𝐭𝐚 𝐒𝐜𝐢𝐞𝐧𝐜𝐞, expected to graduate in May 2022.
-Interested in 𝐝𝐢𝐬𝐜𝐨𝐯𝐞𝐫𝐢𝐧𝐠 𝐝𝐚𝐭𝐚-𝐝𝐫𝐢𝐯𝐞𝐧 𝐢𝐧𝐬𝐢𝐠𝐡𝐭𝐬 using 𝐏𝐲𝐭𝐡𝐨𝐧 𝐌𝐋 𝐬𝐭𝐚𝐜𝐤 to solve business problems.
+3+ years experienced Software Engineer specialized in backend development using Python, Django, and AWS.
+Final year master's student in Data Science, expected to graduate in May 2022.
+Also interested in discovering data-driven insights using Python ML stack to solve business problems.

 ## **Technical Skills**